-The Company has a "Services Agreement" with Organto Foods Inc. (formerly Columbus Exploration Corporation) ("Organto") and EnerGulf Resources Inc. ("EnerGulf"), companies with certain directors and officers in common, whereby the Company provides administration and management services for a fixed monthly fee.
+The Company has a "Services Agreement" with Organto Foods Inc. ("Organto"), a company with certain directors and officers in common, whereby the Company provides administration and management services for a fixed monthly fee.
 The Services Agreement is in effect until December 31, 2016 and may be terminated by Columbus Gold with 30 days' notice.
+The Company previously had an additional Services Agreement with EnerGulf Resources Inc. ("EnerGulf"), a company which had certain directors and officers in common, which has been terminated effective April 30, 2016.

-On March 2, 2015, the Company entered into an agreement with Organto, pursuant to which Organto will transfer to Columbus Gold its Mogollon Project in consideration for the cancellation of debts owed by Organto to Columbus Gold of \$453,697.
-The debt owed to Columbus Gold has been shown as a long-term asset.
+On March 2, 2015, the Company entered into an agreement with Organto, pursuant to which Organto will transfer to Columbus Gold its Mogollon Project in consideration for the cancellation of debts owed by Organto to Columbus Gold of \$443,429.
+The Mogollon Project has been formally transferred to Organto during the fiscal 2016 year, and corresponding debts cancelled.